 Eagan: “Selma, The Bridge to the Ballot,” program sponsored by the DFL Party.
+Speakers will include Minnesota Secretary of State Steve Simon and DFL Party Chairman Ken Martin.
 6:30 p.m.
 Monday, O’Leary Manor, 1200 Town Centre Dr. Event is free, but RSVP to firstname.lastname@example.org.

 Minneapolis: Community meal and celebration from 11 a.m. to 2 p.m.
 Monday, Powderhorn Park, 3400 15th Av.
-S. Bring canned goods to donate to the Aliveness Project and Beacon Interfaith Housing Collaborative.
-RSVP here.
+S. Sponsored by the Minneapolis Park and Recreation Board and the Powderhorn Park Neighborhood Association.
+Bring canned goods to donate to the Aliveness Project and Beacon Interfaith Housing Collaborative.
+RSVP at facebook.com/events/1280217015350831.

 Minneapolis: Service of Celebration and Challenge at Calvary Church, Blaisdell Avenue S. and W. 26th Street.
 6:30-7:30 p.m.
 Monday.
 Featuring music and guest speaker Mark Gordon, president and dean of St. Paul’s Mitchell-Hamline Law School.
 Refreshments afterward.

 Plymouth: Messiah Church, at County Roads 101 and 6 in Plymouth, will lead an MLK Day of Service activity — a health kit-packing party at Plymouth Creek Center, 14800 34th Av., from 5:30-7:30 p.m.
+Participants will assemble kits containing basic necessities for use by refugees.
 All materials will be provided.
-It’s part of the national United We Serve.
+The Day of Service is part of United We Serve, President Obama’s national Call to Serve initiative.